scullyio/scully/docs/getting-started.md

 #### Serving the content

-Use `npm run scully serve` for serve your content.
+Use `npm run scully:serve` to serve your content.
-Scully serve is an option for create two web servers, one for your angular app and the other for the scully build.
+Scully serve is an option to create two web servers, one for your angular app and the other for the scully build.

 **Extra Credit**: While serving the static app, [disable JavaScript](https://developers.google.com/web/tools/chrome-devtools/javascript/disable) and make sure that the site's navigation still works and most parts of it should still work without JS enabled.